jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 ~~~~~~~~~~~~~~

 Now input individual webhook fields into Meta's developer console, under the
 :guilabel:`Webhook fields` section.
-Click :guilabel:`Manage` and when the pop-up
+Click :guilabel:`Manage` and a pop-up
-window appears, check the boxes in the :guilabel:`Subscribe` column for the
+window loads.
+Check the boxes in the :guilabel:`Subscribe` column for the
 following *field names*:

 - account_update